aragon/aragon-wiki/docs/meetings/community/write-ups/cm06/pierre.md

   - AragonApp
   - Card
   - SideBar
-- The way Aragon UI is imported in a project is better…
-- …but not ideal yet: we are still thinking about it and it will probably change in the next version.
+- The way Aragon UI is imported in a project is better (but not ideal yet: we are still thinking about it and it will probably change in the next version).

 #### Aragon Apps